U.S. Army, WWII, Other Units in Collection:

 There is the chance he has been assigned a job at the facility, perhaps in the re-assignment role, the brass on his collar identifies him in the infantry field, A Staff Sergeant, he has a little pull so to speak, let's see what possibilities we can come up with looking on the net…

-His prior service tells us he was with the 24th Infantry Division, known as the 'Hawaiian Division' and he fought in the Tropics during World War II, we don't know for sure, but his ribbon bar has Pacific Theater, has 3 campaign stars on it...maybe operations on Hollandia, and the landings at Leyte, and one ribbon tells us he went to Luzon, where the Liberation was enacted, he could be sitting at the Repo-Depot, after the war ended, waiting in Japan, doing Occupation Duty.
+His prior service tells us he was with the 24th Infantry Division, known as the 'Hawaiian Division' and he fought in the Tropics during World War II, we don't know for sure, but his ribbons bar has the Pacific Theater ribbon that has 3 campaign stars on it...maybe operations on Hollandia, and the landings at Leyte, and one ribbon tells us he went to Luzon, where the Liberation was enacted, obviously and infantryman with his CIB, and Shooting qualification badge, he could be sitting at the Repo-Depot, after the war ended, as he has over 3 years with of battle bars on his sleeve.
+Possibly, he’s waiting in Japan, doing Occupation Duty.

-Just guessing here, but he may have been wearing this at Replacement Depot in Japan following the surrender of the war, and the uniforms in a dress uniform, the 8068th, Replacement Depot at Beppu, and there was the 8069th Repo-Depot at Sasebo in 1945, as the patiently wondered what would come next.
+Just guessing here, but he may have been wearing this at Replacement Depot in Japan following the surrender of the war, and the uniforms in a dress uniform, the 8068th, Replacement Depot at Beppu, and there was the 8069th Depot at Sasebo in 1945, as they patiently wondered what would come next.

 The Ribbon’s Bar is something that carries over to today, but the ribbons no longer have this water-proof plastic over them, and like most who served during WWII never really received many recognition ribbons, and only ever received the minimum amount of 2-3 ribbons...not to say they likely did way more than was acknowledged for, it was a common situation.